The Microcycle® platform: a unique approach to unlocking intracellular targets

 Curve’s proprietary platform is built on pioneering research by the Tavassoli lab and described in more than 30 peer-reviewed publications covering a wide range of protein-protein interactions over a 15-year period.
 The central components of the Microcycle screening platform are protected through international patents and patent applications and exclusively licensed to Curve.

-Curve’s platform is disease area agnostic and has multiple applications beyond our in-house pipeline.
-Curve is open to exploring collaborative opportunities with potential partners that have a depth of knowledge in relevant target biology and expertise in drug development.
+Curve’s platform is disease area agnostic and has the potential to discover both macrocycles and small molecules.
+It has multiple applications and Curve is open to exploring collaborative opportunities with potential partners that have a depth of knowledge in relevant target biology and expertise in drug development.

 Pipeline

-Curve is deploying its proprietary platform to build a pipeline of first-in-class small molecule drugs against high-priority cancer, immunology and inflammation targets.
+Curve is deploying its proprietary platform to build a pipeline of first-in-class macrocycle-derived drugs against high-priority cancer, immunology and inflammation targets.

 Publications